mssch/kismatic/README.md

 [Upgrade a Kubernetes cluster](docs/upgrade.md) -- Instructions on using KET to upgrade your Kubernetes cluster.

+[Plan File Reference](docs/plan-file-reference.md) -- Reference documentaion for the KET plan file.

-[Cluster Examples](docs/intent.md) -- Examples for various ways you can use Kismatic in your organization.
+[Cluster Examples](docs/intent.md) -- Examples for various ways you can use KET in your organization.

 [CNI Providers](docs/networking.md) -- Information about the supported CNI providers by KET.